MTSU Signature Program Resources

 The following information was created to assist MTSU faculty members who are developing an MTSU Signature (Faculty-Led) Program.

-Faculty should first read through the Faculty-led Handbook.
+Faculty should first read through the MTSU Signature Program Handbook.

 How do I begin the process?

 First read through the Faculty Led Handbook and meet with Dr. David Schmidt, Vice Provost for International Affairs, and Katherine Kovar, Director of the Office of Education Abroad, if you have questions.
-When you are ready, click on Program Proposal materials and find the correct documents which need to be submitted for an MTSU Faculty-Led, Consortia Led, or Non-Academic group program.
-Links for Faculty Led programs are above.
+When you are ready, click on the correct Program Proposal materials button and find the documents which need to be submitted for an MTSU Faculty-Led, Consortia Led, or Non-Academic group program.
 Keep track of deadlines!